jamesjoshuahill/setup-mac/.github/ISSUE_TEMPLATE/fresh-install.md

 - Run the setup script

   - [ ] `~/setup-mac`
-    > ⚠️ When Homebrew installs for the first time it may exit non-zero.
-Run
-    > the setup script again to continue.
-    >
     > ⚠️ Apps installed using Homebrew casks need to be manually approved the
     > first time they are opened.